DataDog/documentation/content/en/real_user_monitoring/session_replay/mobile/app_performance.md

 To minimize the total upload volume, Datadog employs a highly optimized wire format.
 As a result, you can expect to see an average bandwidth usage of around 12 KB/s for data sent to the Datadog servers on iOS, and 1.22 KB/s on Android.
 When image recording is enabled, applications with image-heavy content may experience a slightly higher initial volume.
 In cases when the device is disconnected from the network, the data is buffered to the device's disk storage until a high-bandwidth connection is reestablished.

 ## App size
 Datadog's SDK follows strict standards and aims to minimize the inclusion of third-party dependencies.
 This approach ensures that the SDK leverages as much native framework code as possible.
-As a result, the Android package is only 2.1 MB for the AAR file.
-On iOS, Datadog provides a pre-built binary that is approximately 6 MB in size.
-These optimizations allow for a more efficient and lightweight integration of Datadog's SDK into your projects.
+On Android, the binary size produced by our own code in the AAR package is 480 kB.
+More infomration here [https://github.com/DataDog/dd-sdk-android/blob/develop/docs/sdk_performance.md?plain=1#L119].
+On iOS, the size of exported `*.ipa` file will be higher by approximately 200 kB.

 ## Further reading